JayBrown/VBBar/README.md

 * Once you have your VBB and Mapbox access IDs/tokens, you can enter them in the VBBar submenu ("System"); they will be stored in the OS X keychain; if you don't enter a Mapbox access token, VBBar will cURL the public Google Maps API instead, which precludes certain data like walking directions

 ## To-do
+* Move all nearby stations routines to subscripts
+* Tweak font colors for OS X Dark Mode
 * Disable/Enable all nearby stations (checked option)
 * Set preferred nearby station (stations?) (checked option) => plist array
+* Departures/Routes: switch to system default SFNSMono-Regular in macOS 12
 * Address Finder: remote nearby stations osascript list with operating lines
 * If possible, use a tokenless geocoding alternative to Mapbox (bash/cli, address/coordinates geocoding incl. reverse, walking directions, walking distance)
 * Refine address search, e.g. input house number directly; free alternative to kauperts Straßenverzeichnis => possible?